xxdcc/ctDNA_data_analysis_pipeline/README.md

 ----------------------
 ## 6. Merge *BAM* files per sample

-Following Broad Institute recommendation for [pre-processing data from multiplexed sequencing and multi-library designs](https://software.broadinstitute.org/gatk/guide/article?id=3060), after running the initial steps of the pre-processing workflow (mapping, sorting and marking duplicates) separately on individual *BAM* files, we merge the data into a single *BAM* file for each sample.
+According to Broad Institute recommendation for [pre-processing data from multiplexed sequencing and multi-library designs](https://software.broadinstitute.org/gatk/guide/article?id=3060), after running the initial steps of the pre-processing workflow (mapping, sorting and marking duplicates) separately on individual *BAM* files, we merge the data into a single *BAM* file for each sample.
 This is done by re-running *Picard MarkDuplicates* algorithm, this time using all read group *BAM* files for each sample.

 **Tool**: *Picard*<br>
 **Algorithm**: *MarkDuplicates*